20 Feb how EMi & Eve began…

-These – seemingly endless rejections of my aid – created a never-ending chain of musings in my head, demanding to know just how I was planning to make a difference in the world with the skill of…..an eye for colour?
+These – seemingly endless rejections of my aid – created a never-ending chain of musings in my head, demanding to know just how I was planning to make a difference in the world with the skill of…..design?

-I mean, when people need food and shelter, how is an eye for colour and pattern going to help?
+I mean, when people need food and shelter, how is an eye for fashion and pattern going to help?

 Two months later on, it’s Christmas day, and I walked on an overpass in a different part of town and saw the same girl.
 I ran over with more food and was met with….. a beaming smile of recognition!
 Maybe today was the day?